juanroldan1989/serverless-color-tracking/README.md

   websocketConnections: serverless-color-tracking-dev-websocketConnections (77 MB)
 ```

+## Monitoring & Troubleshooting

+- [Lumigo](https://lumigo.io/) end-to-end story of every request with payload data and stack traces so you can troubleshoot in a single view.

 ## Bundling dependencies

 In case you would like to include third-party dependencies, you will need to use a plugin called `serverless-python-requirements`.
 You can set it up by running the following command: